Chixel/guilded.js/README.md

 # What is guilded.js ?

-Guilded.js is a wrapper for guilded's (currently private) API.
+Guilded.js is a wrapper for guilded's user API.

 # Installation